joaquinsolla/r6marketplace/README.md

 If you check an excessive amount of items or scan the marketplace in very small periods of time, you can get rate limited.
 My recommended settings: Over 200 items to check every 10 minutes.

-### Automatic website commits
-By default, you have to comment the line 'upload_website()' in 'main.py'.
-If you want to enable the auto-commit feature you have to configure your own website repository (I recommend GitHub Pages) and link it with the 'website' folder.

 ## Main Execution
 Install dependencies
 ```sh